-Should I stop breastfeeding if I have the flu?
+Can I breastfeed if I have the flu?

-It is important to try to protect your baby from getting sick.
-Wash your hands with soap and water before holding your baby.
+While sick, it is important to try to protect the baby from getting sick.
+Wash hands with soap and water before holding your baby.
 Avoid coughing or sneezing on your baby.
-Consider wearing a mask over your nose and mouth while feeding and caring for your baby to help prevent you passing the illness to your baby.
-While you are ill, you may want to consider having a someone who is not sick help you care for your baby.
+Cover your mouth/nose with a tissue when you cough or sneeze, then throw away the tissue and wash your hands.
+While you are ill, you may want to consider having someone who is not sick help you care for your baby.
+The CDC has more information on the flu and breastfeeding at https://www.cdc.gov/breastfeeding/breastfeeding-special-circumstances/maternal-or-infant-illnesses/influenza.html.
+If you think your baby has symptoms of the flu, contact your child’s healthcare provider.